marywu-12/carematch/_posts/2021-02-10-conways-game-of-life.markdown

 layout: post
 read_time: true
 show_date: true
-title:  Conway's Game of Life
+title:  What is Alzheimer's?
-date:   2021-02-10 13:32:20 -0600
+date:   2025-08-09
-description: Taking on the challenge of picking up coding again through interesting small projects, this time it is the turn of Conway's Game of Life.
+description:
-img: posts/20210210/Game_of_Life.jpg
+img: posts/homepage/alzheimers.png
-tags: [coding, python]
+tags: []
-author: Armando Maynez
+author:
-github: amaynez/GameOfLife/
+pin_on_home: true
+featured_order: 1
 ---
 <p>I&nbsp;am lately trying to take on coding again.
 It had always been a part of my life since my early years when I&nbsp;learned to program a Tandy Color Computer at the age of 8, the good old days.</p>